Comment period: April 25 – May 28, 2019

-While the permits are separate, these facilities are still considered a single source of air pollution under Title V of the federal Clean Air Act.
-In April last year, we asked the public for input on the proposed decision that the facilities should be considered three separate major sources for Title V permitting.
+While NORPAC, Nippon Dynawave, and Weyerhaeuser NR Company's lumber mill/log yard have separate Air Operating Permits (AOPs), these facilities are still considered a single source of air pollution under Title V of the federal Clean Air Act.
+In April 2018, we asked the public for input on the proposed decision that the facilities should be considered three separate major sources for Title V permitting.

 NORPAC makes newsprint, printing, and specialty papers out of thermomechanical pulp, deinked pulp from recycled newsprint, and bleached kraft pulp from the Nippon Dynawave pulp and paper mill.